La Oroya: Pollution

 Conditions of the extension include the payment into a trust account each month of revenue sufficient to cover the next month's estimated expenditure on the PAMA.
 Also, the company has been forbidden to make any payment to any shareholder or affiliate that might affect the completion of the PAMA.
 Renco has confirmed that it understands that Doe Run Peru would lose the benefit of the PAMA extension if any such payment is made.

 The PAMA has since been modified to include the reduction of the stack and fugitive emissions to meet air quality objectives, certain additional pollution controls, and the protection of public health including the reduction of lead levels in the blood and special health programs for children and expectant mothers.

 On February 5, 2008, Doe Run Peru reported that state health officials and OSINERGMIN, an independent Peruvian regulatory agency had confirmed that the quality of the Yauli or Mantaro Rivers was no longer impacted by the smelter's liquid discharges.
 However, the company also stated that the river was still polluted by mining and other operations upstream.

-Other improvements have been achieved and on March 19, 2008, the company announced a 60% improvement in particulate emissions, a 61.7% reduction in air lead levels, a 72% reduction in cadmium levels, and an 81% decrease in arsenic levels, and an the virtual elimination of polluting liquid discharges from the smelter into the Mantaro and Yauli rivers.
+Other improvements have been achieved and on March 19, 2008, the company announced a 60% improvement in particulate emissions, a 61.7% reduction in air lead levels, a 72% reduction in cadmium levels, and an 81% decrease in arsenic levels, and the virtual elimination of polluting liquid discharges from the smelter into the Mantaro and Yauli rivers.

 Despite advancements in other areas, sulfur dioxide emissions reached record levels in August 2008.
 However, according to the Wall Street Journal, the lead smelter acid plant became operational in October 2008.
 This will reduce sulfur dioxide emissions significantly.
 Further improvement can be expected when the copper smelter acid plant is completed, which is expected in October 2009.
 Thereafter, the main sources of sulfur dioxide from the smelter should be under control.